numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

     - now select 'Connect to Host'
         - and select the hostname of the Vagrant box

-- if a SSH passphrase was used, enter than next in the dialog box
+- if an SSH passphrase was used, enter than next in the dialog box
     - VSCode GUI will refresh with a terminal for the new-user on the Vagrant Box

 - VSCode editor might encounter issues writing files